 A typical hexavalent chrome plating process includes three major components: activation bath, chromium bath and rinse.

-Almost any metallic surface and be chrome plated from aluminum, nickel alloys, titanium, copper, steal and stainless steel.
+Almost any metallic surface can be chrome plated from aluminum, nickel alloys, titanium, copper, steal and stainless steel.

 Generally speaking, there are two different types of chrome plating – hard chromium and decorative chromium plating.
 The difference between the two is the thickness of the plating and the type of undercoating being used.